FailAcademy/learning/web-dev-foundation/_lessons/week-02/01-web-media.md

 - Understand web-friendly image formats (JPG, PNG, GIF, and SVG).
 - Explore what tools are available for image editing (such as Photoshop or Gimp).
 - Learn how to load an image in an image editor, crop it, and size it.
-- Save images optimized for the web.
 - Explore the `img` element and its attributes in depth.
 - Explore free stock photography resources.
 - Discuss basic copyright concerns, the public domain, and Creative Commons.
-- Use hexadecimal and RGBa to set the colours of HTML elements.
+- Use hexadecimal and RGBa to set the colours and background colours of HTML elements.
+- Use CSS background properties to set background colors and images.
 - Explore the `audio` and `video` elements in HTML5.

 ---